algosup/2023-2024-project-4-sportshield-team-7/specifications/functional_specification.md

 ### 3.2 Motion detection

 The device is equipped with a motion sensor that can detect translations and rotations around three axes.
 This is called the degree of freedom.
-The device has 6 degrees of freedom, as shown in the following image.
+The device has 6 degrees of freedom.

+*The 6 degrees of freedom:*

 <div align = "center">